-We could not have achieved what we have without valued supporters, including Multiplex, University of New England (UNE), University of NSW (UNSW), Lowitja Institute, Australian Institute of Superannuation Trustees (AIST), Mark and Evette Moran, the Australian Government - National Indigenous Australians Agency and the Department of Employment and Workplace Relations, the Queensland Government - Department of Communities, Housing and the Digital Economy and a range of businesses, trusts, foundations and other generous individual donors.
-The Foundation continues to work closely with the Cuban Embassy in Australia and the Institute of Pedagogy of Latin America and the Caribbean (IPLAC)
+In 2023, we could not have achieved what we have without our valued supporters, including Multiplex, University of New England (UNE), University of NSW (UNSW), Lowitja Institute, the Australian Government - National Indigenous Australians Agency and the Department of Employment and Workplace Relations, the New South Wales Government and a range of businesses, trusts, foundations and other generous individual donors.
+The Foundation also continues to work closely with the Cuban Embassy in Australia and the Institute of Pedagogy of Latin America and the Caribbean (IPLAC).